prisma/prisma1/docs/1.1/04-Reference/07-Migration-Guides/04-Functions.md

 ### Prisma

-Similar as for hooks, the functionality of Graphcool Framework resolvers is now implemented in the application layer and thus not directly taken care of by Prisma any more.
+Similar as for hooks, the functionality of Graphcool Framework resolver functions is now implemented in the application layer and thus not directly taken care of by Prisma any more.

 The application schema needs to define the corresponding root field: